gabrielmcg/vp-netlify-test/deploy-win/windows-config.md

 -   playbooks/install\_docker\_window.yml
 -   playbooks/scale\_workers\_win.yml

-In general, it should not be necessary to modify this file, but the variables are documented in [\#windows-advanced-config-table-content](#windows-advanced-config-table-content) for the sake of completeness.
+In general, it should not be necessary to modify this file, but the variables are documented in Table 16 for the sake of completeness.

+**Table 16.** Advanced windows variables

 |Variable|File|Description|
 |:-------|:---|:----------|